RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

     - McDonald v Dennys Lascelles Ltd (1933) 48 CLR 457
       - When a party to a simple contract, upon breach by the other contracting party of a condition of the contract, elects to treat the contract as no longer binding upon him, the contract is not rescinded as from the beginning.
         - Both parties are discharged from the further performance of the contract, but rights are not divested or discharged which have already been unconditionally acquired.
-        - Rights and obligations that arise from the partial execution of the contract and causes of action which have accrued from its breach alike continue unaffected.’
+        - Rights and obligations that arise from the partial execution of the contract and causes of action which have accrued from its breach alike continue unaffected.'
     - Example
       -  1,000 widgets for $4,000.
       -  4 instalments: 250 widgets delivered at the beginning of each month.